albar965/littlenavmap-manual/en/TRAFFICPATTERN.md

 * `Entry and exit indicators`: Shows dashed lines and arrows giving hints for entry and exit points.
 * `Line Color`: Color of the pattern lines and labels.

-Traffic patterns can be removed by either selecting `Map` -&gt; `Remove all Ranges, Measurements and Patterns` or by right click on the hotspot \(circle\) at the runway threshold.
+Traffic patterns can be removed by either selecting `Map` -> `Remove all Ranges, Measurements and Patterns` or by right click on the hotspot (circle) at the runway threshold.

 A click on `OK` or a double click into the list `Runways` closes the dialog and creates the traffic pattern.